 -d Enables a variety of specialized diagnostic inputs which have been implemented to help with solving various problems, and were regarded (by someone) as useful enough to maintain in the program.
 The user is then queried regarding which of these diagnostics to enable for a specific run.
 These diagnostic queries all start with @ (and can co-exist in the .pf file, with normal commands.

--e n Where n is a number, changes the number of errors of a specific type that are allowed to occur before the program gives up.
+These options accessible with this flag are described further in Diag . -e n Where n is a number, changes the number of errors of a specific type that are allowed to occur before the program gives up.
 For a variety of reasons, errors are expected during Python runs.
 Most of these errors are harmless in the sense that they occur rarely.
-But if an error occurs too often, something is seriously and so

-Python halts at that point.
-The default is $10^5$ (per thread).
+But if an error occurs too often, something is seriously and so Python halts at that point.
+The default is 10^5 (per thread).

+-e_write n

--e\write n Changes the number of times an error message of a specific type is written to a diagnostic file.
+Changes the number of times an error message of a specific type is written to a diagnostic file.
 When errors occur, a line describing the error is written to the diagnostic file the first n times the error occurs.
 After that statistics are maintained as to the number of times the error occurred, but it is not printed to the diagnostic file.
 The default is 100 (per thread)

 -classic Reverts to using v/c corrections for special relativity and eliminates work done to treat co-moving frames properly.
-This is for testing, and is likely to be removed in the not too distant future.

--srclassic Use Python with full special relativity for Doppler shits, etc., but do not include any co-moving frame effects.

--no-matrix-storage Do not store macro-atom transition matrices if using the macro-atom line transfer and the matrix matom\transition\mode.n
+This is for testing, and is likely to be removed in the not too distant future. -srclassic Use Python with full special relativity for Doppler shits, etc., but do not include any co-moving frame effects. -no-matrix-storage Do not store macro-atom transition matrices if using the macro-atom line transfer and the matrix matom_transition_mode.n -ignore_partial_cells Ignore wind cells that are only partially filled by the wind (This is now the default) -include_partial_cell s Include wind cells that are only partially filled by the wind